 Session Dates and Time

 January 10, 17, 24, 31, and February 7 & 14, 2023

 11:30 am – 01:00 pm Alaska

 Capetra Parker, MPH, Communities That Care Specialist, Evidence2Success Coach, UW Social Development Research Group.
 Capetra supports communities as a coach of Evidence2Success and coaches several CTC Plus communities in the Eastern U.S. Ms. Parker has co-authored journal articles about the implementation of CTC in urban communities through the Center for Healthy African American Men through Partnerships (CHAAMPS).
 She has a special interest in empowering communities to employ strategies that address race, equity, and inclusion disparities.
 Ms. Parker earned her MPH from the University of Minnesota School of Public Health.

 Up to 15 hours of continuing education hours can be earned in this series.
 Participants who complete the entire course will receive a certificate of attendance for 15 hours.
 Participants who miss more than one session will not receive a certificate.
-Participants will need to confirm with their certification board to determine if these certification hours are accepted towards their specific certification requirements.
+Participants will need to confirm with their state certification board to determine if these hours are accepted towards their specific certification requirements.